*South Pas Back Then

 Police Department

 My first run-in with the South Pasadena Police Department was at the age of five.
 My older brother and I built a treehouse in Garfield Park using outstanding lumber we found at a construction site.
-Apparently, these were not the leftover pieces.
+These were not the leftover pieces.
 We received a lecture about stealing.

 A few years later I was on my street shooting at birds with an air rifle.
 A police car pulled over and the policeman inspected my rifle.
 He told me to be careful with it and handed it back.